-G. Painted Wall Signs.
+F.G.
+Painted Wall Signs.

-Painted wall signs are measured as the sum of the smallest square, rectangle, parallelogram, triangle or circle that will enclose each word, sentence and complete message, and each graphic in the sign.
+Painted wall signs are measured by drawing an imaginary rectangle around the edge of each of the sign elements. as the sum of the smallest square, rectangle, parallelogram, triangle or circle that will enclose each word, sentence and complete message, and each graphic in the sign.
+Sign elements will be measured as one unit when the distance between the elements is less than two times the length of each element (See Figure 6).
+Visible wall area includes windows and doors, but not openings such as leading entrances.

-H. Awnings and Marquees.
+G.H.
+Awnings and Marquees.